Antivirus Software Review: Malwarebytes

 Downloading and installing Malwarebytes takes a matter of minutes, if not seconds.
-There's no confusion about subscriptions, because the installation file is the same for each version, and only after the program is installed, are you asked if you have a license, plan to use the program's free version, or if you would like to start a 14-day free trial subscription.
-For the latter, you only need an email address, so you don't have to worry about falling into the dreaded "subscription trap" of using a credit card and then forgetting about cancelling before the deadline.
+There's no confusion about subscriptions because the installation file is the same for each version, and only after the program is installed, are you asked whether you have a license, plan to use the program's free version, or if you would like to start a 14-day free trial subscription.
+For the latter, you'll only need to supply an email address, so you don't have to worry about falling into the dreaded "subscription trap" of using a credit card and then forgetting to cancel before the deadline.

-The user interface of Malwarebytes is organized into three zones: In the middle, you'll find information pertaining to your system's current security status, which provides you with instant feedback about your computer's security.
-If action is needed, you'll be informed about it here first.
-On the menu bar above, you can view notifications, the support area, or modify settings.
+The software's user interface is organized into three areas: In the middle, you'll find information pertaining to your system's current security status.
+Should action be needed on your part, you'll be informed about it here first.
+On the menu bar above, you can view notifications, the support area, or adjust the program's settings.

-There's not really much else to say about the setup and user interface of Malwarebytes: The program is sleek, quickly-installed, immediately ready for use, and very easy to navigate.
+There's not really much else to say about the setup and user interface of Malwarebytes: The program is sleek, quickly installed, immediately ready for use, and very easy to navigate.
 We particularly liked that it isn't necessary to input any payment data to start using the free trial version, all the more since a number of Malwarebytes's competitors require this.

 Score: 5 / 5

-With "Scan-Scheduler" you can set scans from any of the three categories to be run at specific times and how often.
-Scan reports are saved and archived allowing you to continually access and review them.
+With the Scan Scheduler, you can set scans from any of the three categories to run at specific times and intervals.
+Reports from all scans are saved and archived allowing you to continually access and review them.

 Despite all of the above, the program lacks email protection: In other antivirus programs, you can set whether incoming and/or outgoing emails are scanned for threats or viruses.
-Webcam protection, which carefully monitors which programs have access to your webcam, is likewise absent.
+Webcam protection, which carefully monitors which programs have access to your webcam, is also missing.

 Unlike ESET, Malwarebytes doesn't have any "hidden" features stashed away in its sub-menus.
-What you see in the main dashboard, is, for all intents and purposes, what you get, and in comparison to some other antivirus programs, this is unfortunately, not that much.
-In addition to the lack of certain real-time protection functions (email and webcam), the program also doesn't come with a data shredder or a firewall, both of which are fairly standard among antivirus programs.
+What you see in the main dashboard, is, for all intents and purposes, what you get.
+Unfortunately, in comparison to some other antivirus programs, this is not that much.
+In addition to the lack of certain facets of real-time protection (email and webcam), the program is also missing a file shredder and a firewall, both of which are fairly standard among the antivirus programs from our sample.

-Malwarebytes is also available for free for Android users, albeit, again without any real-time protection features.
-Even the mobile app's premium version is, relatively speaking, kept to the bare necessities: Alongside automatic real-time protection and scans (with a few configuration possibilities) there is also privacy protection, which checks and provides a convenient overview of what kind of privileges are granted to your installed apps, providing you with a convenient overview of them.
+Malwarebytes is also available for free for Android users, albeit, like its desktop counterpart, without real-time protection.
+Even the mobile app's premium version is, relatively speaking, kept to the bare necessities: Alongside automatic real-time scans (with a few configuration possibilities) there's also privacy protection, which checks and provides a convenient overview of what kind of privileges any apps that you have installed enjoy.

-For iOS, there isn't the ability to perform scans, which, at least according to support, is owing to a restriction by Apple.
-As a result, for iOS users, Malwarebytes only offers real-time protection.
+iOS users won't be able to perform scans, which, at least according to support, is owing to a restriction by Apple.
+As a result, iOS users can only take advantage of Malwarebytes's real-time protection.

-Anti-theft features, an app lock, or remote access are also missing, with all focus instead on antivirus functions.
+Anti-theft features, an app lock, or remote access are also missing, with all focus instead on the mobile software's antivirus tools.

-This emphasis on antivirus protection for both mobile devices and computers might be refreshing for some, if Malwarebytes really only cut back on the bells and whistles that other providers offer, and not core competences.
-Since some of these are missing, Malwarebytes is often used in conjunction with other software; the Terminator didn't need a sidekick to protect John and Sarah Connor, so we don't really see why the supposedly 'all-powerful' Malwarebytes does; perhaps it just isn't as strong as it's made out to be.
+This emphasis on antivirus protection for both mobile devices and computers might be refreshing for some if Malwarebytes had truly only cut back on the (often) mediocre bells and whistles that its competitors offer, and not core competencies.
+Since a few of the latter are missing, Malwarebytes is mostly used in conjunction with other software.
+Thus, even though other programs might be less "one-dimensional" than Malwarebytes, they can be used to combat viruses on their own, without backup.

 Score: 3 / 5